Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 	unspentTXs = append(unspentTXs, tx)
 }
 ```
-If an output was clocked by the same address we're searching UTXO for, then this is the output we want.
-But before this we need to check if an output was already referenced in an input:
+If an output was locked by the same address we're searching unspent transaction outputs for, then this is the output we want.
+But before taking it, we need to check if an output was already referenced in an input:

 ```go
 if spentTXOs[txID] != nil {